Back to Blog

 Pick a cloud VM if: You need full control and are comfortable managing infrastructure.
 Good for permanent lab environments or specific tool requirements.

 Want AI-powered lab as a service?
-Try NetPilot — describe any network topology, get a working lab in minutes, no infrastructure to manage.
+Try NetPilot — describe any network topology, get a working lab in minutes.
+Or explore online network labs for browser-based access.

 Try NetPilot Free